orlandomotapires/AWS_cloud_practitioner_essentials_resume/README.md

 ### **Amazon Simple Storage Service (Amazon S3)**

-&emsp; There is two kinds of storage, objects and blocks.
+&emsp;There is two kinds of storage, objects and blocks.
 The first one is defined by everything that you store is considered a complete object and treated like that, having the data, metadata and key.
 The bad thing about the object storage is when you need to update a specific part of you file, but you can't do it with this kind of storage.
 Object storage only allows you to send the whole object to update the last one, so if you have a large file to update, gonna have to send it all again, the service of AWS the provides this kind of storage is Amazon S3.
 To solve this problem, the second guy came's in, the block storage.
 With the block storage you can change a specific part of the file without having to re-upload the whole file again. </br>

 - S3 Standard:</br>
 &emsp;Nice option when need frequently accessed data, this guy is really useful of many use cases such as websites, content distribution, and data analytics. </br>

 - S3 Intelligent Tiering:</br>
-&emsp; Good choice when heaving files have changing access patterns.
+&emsp;Good choice when heaving files have changing access patterns.
 Amazon S3 will automatically move your file between the perfect accessing tiers types.</br>

 - S3 Glacier:</br>
 &emsp;Glacier is tier focused on retrieving data.
 In this tier type, you can choose based on how often do you retrieve data.
 Inside Glacier, you choose between the best tier.
 You can retrieve a data instantly, or within hours of upload.</br>